 Choosing where to manage your finances is a critical decision.

-With many people considering credit unions as an alternative to traditional banks, it's important to understand the differences between these two types of financial institutions if you’re thinking about opening a new bank account.
+With many people considering credit unions as an alternative to traditional banks, it's important to understand the differences between the two if you’re thinking about opening a new bank account.

 Here, we’ll explore the pros and cons of joining a credit union instead of a bank to help you make an informed decision.